Excel-like Tables for Confluence Data Center

 Request support

-If you are unsure which version to delete or the issue persists after cleanup, contact our Support team.
+If you are unsure which version to delete, or the issue persists after cleanup, contact our Support team.
 Include:

 • A screenshot of the attachment Versions/History list showing sizes and version numbers.

-Open a ticket via: https://ricksoft-support.atlassian.net/servicedesk/customer/portal/33/group/73/create/279 (attach your screenshots).
+Open a ticket via: https://support.example.com/submit (attach your screenshots and backups).

 FAQ